petersellars/loglet/README.md

 ## Changelog

 All notable changes to this project are documented in the [CHANGELOG.md](./CHANGELOG.md) file.

 This project adheres to [Semantic Versioning](https://semver.org/).

+## Contributing

+We welcome contributions!

+Please read our [Contributing Guide](./CONTRIBUTING.md) to learn how to get started and review our [Architecture & Principles](./ARCHITECTURE.md).

+## Architecture

+For design goals and architecture details, see [ARCHITECTURE.md](./ARCHITECTURE.md).

+Significant architecture decisions are captured in our [Architecture Decision Records](./docs/adr/README.md).

 ## Resources